unitprotocol/core/README.md

 - [Keep3rOracle-based](https://github.com/keep3r-network/keep3r.network/blob/master/contracts/jobs/UniswapV2Oracle.sol) time-weighted average price (TWAP) oracle implementation that uses a window of 1.5 - 2.5h for price calculation
 - Oracles for different LP tokens

 See the full current list of contracts here: [Oracle contracts](CONTRACTS.md#Oracles).
-Actual oracle contracts for collaterals are listed on collateral page on https://unit.xyz/
+Info about concrete oracle used for collateral is listed on collateral page on https://unit.xyz/